Malaysia's Mahathir says US seeking to provoke war in Taiwan | Politics

 Malaysia's Mahathir says US seeking to provoke war in Taiwan

-Beijing also warned Washington not to encourage Taiwan to try to make its de facto independence permanent, a step China says would lead to war.In Malaysia, Mahathir said the ruling United Malays National Organization is likely preparing for snap polls that it will most likely win big.
+Beijing also warned Washington not to encourage Taiwan to try to make its de facto independence permanent, a step China says would lead to war.There was no immediate US response to Mahathirs comments.In Malaysia, Mahathir said the ruling United Malays National Organization is likely preparing for snap polls that it will most likely win big.
 He believes that a number of Malay voters have returned to UMNO because they were offered money and other incentives.I think they will want to have the general elections this year.

 Former Malaysian Prime Minister Mahathir Mohamad on Friday accused the US of trying to provoke a war in Taiwan, and in a wide-ranging interview also said he expects Malaysia's graft-tainted ruling party to hold general elections in the coming months.